dune-gdt/dune-gdt/source/tutorial-05__data_functions_and_interpolation.md

 ```

 This test is much more realistic than the pure interpolation one.
 Since evaluating the diffusion is only a small part of the overall computation, the performance loss using the Python lambda is much smaller.
-Overall, the gain in flexibility outweights the loss in performance (at least for quick tests).
+Overall, the gain in flexibility outweighs the loss in performance (at least for quick tests).

 Download the code:
 {download}`tutorial-05__data_functions_and_interpolation.md`